makusets/esphome-toshiba-ab-debugger/README.md

 It should look something like that

 ![image](hardware/board.PNG)

+I2C headers have been added for the BME280 I2C sensor option, also for future inclusion of a screen or other I2C device If a BME280 sensor is installed and setup in yaml, it will be used by the board to report room temperature to the central AC

 All files necessary can be found in the hardware folder, including the EasyEDA Project: